 Tickets for LA Zoo Lights

 Sold out nights happen, especially on weekends and days near Christmas, so it's best to buy tickets ahead of time at the Zoo Lights website.
+You can print your ticket to show at the entrance or show them your mobile ticket.

 Children under two get in free anytime, and strollers are permitted.
 Parking is always free, and the lot is big enough for everyone to find a spot.

 You can save money by going during their preview week or on value nights.
 Zoo members also get ticket discounts.
 For dates after December 25, you may find discounted tickets on Groupon or Goldstar.
 Here's how to use Goldstar to get discounts on tickets and events.
+AAA members can get a ticket discount if they present their membership card at the box office.

 VIP experiences at the LA Zoo Lights come with drinks, food, and music but at a higher price.